 The District agrees with this finding and recommendation.
-The \$572,000 in the unidentified accrual was due to late invoices received from contractors on construction projects.
+The \$421,041 in the unidentified accrual was due to late invoices received from contractors on construction projects.
 Such late invoices can occur in future years.
 To provide more accurate accruals in future years, the project managers will provide the Fiscal Services staff with an estimate of construction work completed but not yet billed at year-end.

-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS JUNE 30, 2018
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS JUNE 30, 2019

-There were no audit findings reported in the prior year's schedule of financial statement findings.
+Except as specified in previous sections of this report, summarized below is the current status of all audit findings reported in the prior year year's schedule of financial statement findings.